ym2151-tone-editor

 - Challenges and Solutions

-- Challenge: 128 items is a lot of work
+- Challenge: 128 items is a lot of work.

 Considering Keybinds

-- Note: Expected to be configurable in the
+- Assumed to be configurable in the

 keybindssection ofym2151-tone-editor.toml. - Concept